Molecular biology

 VIRION

-Non-enveloped, spherical, about 30 nm in diameter, composed of a protein shell surrounding the naked RNA genome.
+Non-enveloped, spherical, about 30 nm in diameter, pseudo T=3 icosahedral capsid surrounding the naked RNA genome.
 The capsid consists of a densely-packed icosahedral arrangement of 60 protomers, each consisting of 4 polypeptides, VP1, VP2, VP3 and VP4.
 VP4 is located on the internal side of the capsid.

 GENOME

-Monopartite, linear, ssRNA(+) genome of 7.8 kb, polyadenylated, composed of a single ORF encoding a polyprotein.
-Viral genomic RNA has a viral protein (VPg) at its 5’ end instead of a methylated nucleotide cap structure.
-The long UTR at the 5’ end contains an internal ribosome entry site (IRES) type II.
+Monopartite, linear ssRNA(+) genome of 7.8 kb, polyadenylated, composed of a single ORF encoding a polyprotein.
+Viral genomic RNA has a viral protein (VPg) at its 5' end instead of a methylated nucleotide cap structure.
+The long UTR at the 5' end contains a type II internal ribosome entry site (IRES).
 The P1 region encodes the structural polypeptides.
 The P2 and P3 regions encode the nonstructural proteins associated with replication.
 Encodes a unique protease 3C.
 The leader (L) protein is thought to exert important functions in virus-host interactions.
-The shorter 3’ UTR is important in (-)strand synthesis.
+The shorter 3' UTR is important in (-)strand synthesis.

 GENE EXPRESSION